There’s genuinely no better way to explore the UK than on a road trip.

 Blenheim Palace

-Blenheim Palace looks like it’s straight out a classic British movie.
+Blenheim Palace looks like it’s straight out of a classic British movie.
 This stately home is the birthplace of Winston Churchill.
-You can still visit the room he was born in – which comes complete ringlets of his hair from when he was a child (not entirely sure why that’s on display there).
-Blenheim Palace is without a doubt one of the grandest old homes you can visit in England and definitely worth popping into when you’re in Oxford!
+You can still visit the room he was born in, which comes complete with ringlets of his hair from when he was a child (not entirely sure why that’s on display there).
+Blenheim Palace is without a doubt one of the grandest old homes you can visit in England and is worth popping into when you’re in Oxford!

 Cambridge